 Shareholder proposals give investors of all sizes a direct line into boardrooms and executive suites.
 As sustainable investors, we file them when we see opportunities for companies in our portfolios to improve in ways that might make them even better investments.
-Over the years we’ve witnessed many companies make value-enhancing changes to their business as a result of our engagements and those of others investors.
+Over the years we’ve witnessed many companies make value-enhancing changes to their business as a result of our engagements and those of other investors.
 But recently some industry groups have urged the Securities and Exchange Commission to consider measures that would make the shareholder proposal process less available to investors.
 Julie Gorte explains why that would be detrimental.

 Lately it seems to have been open season on shareholder engagement, with a handful of groups, often funded by big business, ridiculing the activity as something that’s driven by frustrated political activists with no financial acumen or by “special interest groups” riding hobby horses.